tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ```
 ./bridgePRS pipeline go -o out/ --config_files data/eas.config data/eur.config --fst 0.11 --phenotype y --cores 4 --restart
 ```
-Arguments can be passed to BridgePRS on both the commandline and in config files. config files, used above, are a neat way to store population specific arguments, for a standard two population analysis two config are required.
+Arguments can be passed to BridgePRS on both the command-line and in config files. config files, used above, are a neat way to store population specific arguments, for a standard two population analysis two config are required.
 By default the first config file is for the target